Teuton Systems PC

 How do I install programmes?

-KDE Plasma features Discover - a graphical app store that works much like Google Play or the App Store.
-You search for the application you want, click ”Install” and you're done.
-Discover manages applications from the system's official package repository as well as Flatpak (via Flathub), which offers thousands of applications.
-You never have to download installation files from websites.
-This is actually safer than the Windows model, as all programs come from verified sources.
+KDE Plasma has Discover – a graphical app store that works much like Google Play or the App Store.
+You search for the application you want, click "Install," and it's done.
+Discover manages applications from the system's official package repositories as well as Flatpak (via Flathub), which offers thousands of applications.
+You never need to download installation files from websites.
+This is actually safer than the Windows model, as all applications come from verified sources.

 What are Flatpak, Snap and AppImage?